mytakedotorg/mtdo/DEV_QUICKSTART.md

 # Dev quickstart

-When you run `./gradlew runDev`, you will get a server running at `localhost:8080`.
+When you run `./gradlew runDev`, you will get a server running at `localhost:8080` with hot reload for templates.
 If you then `cd` into the `client` directory, you can run:

 ```
 nvm use   // get correct version of node & npm